ryandeussing/jimhopper/_the-brain/cycles.md

 For Thich Nhat Hanh it was an image of a happy and loving Buddha; for many Christians, it’s an image of Jesus.
 Every religion and spiritual tradition has its images of wise, loving and happy beings that can powerfully activate our seeking circuitry and deepest longings.

-Yet often more effective for cultivating love within ourselves – at least initially – are simpler and more common images that easily called to mind or found on the internet, like a cute baby, a puppy, a kitten.
+Yet often more effective for cultivating love within ourselves – at least initially – are simpler and more common images that are easily called to mind or found on the internet, like a cute baby, a puppy, a kitten.
 The key to successfully utilizing images in this way: bringing the image to mind causes motivations and feelings of kindness, compassion, and love to arise *spontaneously and effortlessly*.

 In the *metta* practice of the Theravadin Buddhist tradition, now being taught to many people around the world, including by therapists and counselors, the focusing of attention on such an image, and the bodily sensations of spontaneously arising motivations and feelings, is combined with internally repeating phrases like these: